-Pursuant to Section III.C.2.j of the Amended Section 106 PA, the PennDOT CRP is required to seek the concurrence of SHPO on findings of Adverse Effect and discuss options that would avoid or minimize adverse effects.
-If an adverse effect cannot be avoided the CRP should seek SHPO's agreement on not only that the project constitutes an adverse effect, but also that the adverse effect cannot be avoided.
+Pursuant to the Section 106 PA, the PennDOT CRP is required to seek the concurrence of the SHPO on findings of Adverse Effect and discuss options that would avoid or minimize adverse effects.
+If an adverse effect cannot be avoided the CRP should seek the SHPO's agreement on not only that the project constitutes an adverse effect, but also that the adverse effect cannot be avoided.

-Refer to the Dispute Resolution Section below for information concerning resolving disputes when SHPO notifies PennDOT that it disagrees with the finding of effect, or feels PennDOT made insufficient efforts to seek ways to avoid and/or minimize the adverse effect.
-If SHPO does not object within the specified review period, PennDOT may proceed with resolving adverse effects (see Chapter IX).
+Refer to the Dispute Resolution Section below for information concerning resolving disputes when the SHPO notifies PennDOT that it disagrees with the finding of effect, or feels PennDOT made insufficient efforts to seek ways to avoid and/or minimize the adverse effect.
+If the SHPO does not object within the specified review period, PennDOT may proceed with resolving adverse effects (see Chapter IX).